-Total cash and investment balances held by our foreign subsidiaries at July 31, 2012, 2011 and 2010 were \$1,847,000, \$1,904,000 and \$1,773,000, respectively.
+Total cash and investment balances held by our foreign subsidiaries at July 31, 2014, 2013 and 2012 were \$1,481,000, \$1,413,000 and \$1,847,000, respectively.
 Cash and investment balances fluctuated due to normal business operations.
+See further discussion in the "Foreign Operations" section above.

-We have a \$15,000,000 unsecured revolving credit agreement with BMO Harris Bank N.A. ("BMO Harris") which will expire December 31, 2014.
+We have a \$15,000,000 unsecured revolving credit agreement with BMO Harris Bank N.A. ("BMO Harris") which will expire on December 31, 2014.
+While there can be no assurance regarding the terms, timing or consummation of any successor agreement, on or before the expiration of this agreement, we may enter into a successor credit agreement or other financing arrangement with BMO Harris or another financing source.
 The credit agreement provides that we may select a variable rate based on either BMO Harris' prime rate or a LIBOR-based rate, plus a margin which varies depending on our debt to earnings ratio, or a fixed rate as agreed between us and BMO Harris.
 The credit agreement also allows us to obtain foreign letters of credit when necessary.
-At July 31, 2012, the variable rates would have been 3.25% for BMO Harris' prime-based rate or 2.32% for LIBOR-based rate.
+At July 31, 2014, the variable rates would have been 3.25% for BMO Harris' prime-based rate or 1.56% for LIBOR-based rate.
 The credit agreement contains restrictive covenants that, among other things and under various conditions, limit our ability to incur additional indebtedness or to dispose of assets.
 The agreement also requires us to maintain a minimum fixed coverage ratio and a minimum consolidated net worth.
-As of July 31, 2012 and 2011, there were no outstanding borrowings under this credit facility and we were in compliance with its covenants.
+As of July 31, 2014 and 2013, there were no outstanding borrowings under this credit facility and we were in compliance with its covenants.